 Key management personnel currently consist of Directors and Officers of the Company, as to the President, the Chief Executive Officer ("CEO"), the Chief Financial Officer ("CFO"), and the Corporate Secretary of the Company.
-At the Report Date, key management personnel consisted of Richard Mazur (CEO and a Director), Marian (Mike) Koziol (President and a Director), Jeannine Webb (CFO), Jacqueline Collins (Corporate Secretary), and David Cowan, Gary Zak and Martine Doyle (Directors).
-During the periods ended September 30, 2016 and 2015, the Company incurred the following fees from key management personnel as follows:
+At the Report Date, key management personnel consisted of Richard Mazur (CEO and a Director), Marian (Mike) Koziol (President and a Director), Jeannine Webb (CFO), Jacqueline Collins (Corporate Secretary), and David Cowan and Gary Zak (Directors).
+During the years ended June 30, 2017 and 2016, the Company incurred the following fees in respect of services provided by key management personnel and related parties: